Spontaneous symmetry breaking in nonlinear superradiance

-The common understanding of superradiance implies atoms emitting photons collectively at the same frequencies where they would emit them individually~\cite{schmidt2023collective, tebbenjohanns2024predicting, yatsenko2025photon}.
-Likewise, recent experiments on collective emission in trapped ions involve free-space electromagnetic fields~\cite{richter2023collective, verde2025spin}, with the respective individual emissions remaining unsuppressed.
-Here we take a different route, namely we restrict the emission to cavity modes substantially detuned from the atomic resonance.
-The creation of real excitations in such modes requires a nonlinear cooperative transition, i.e. one involving several atoms toggling their states in a correlated fashion accompanied by multiple photon emission and reabsorption events.
-That is, for atoms with a resonant frequency $\omega_0$ and a photonic mode with frequency $\omega = (m/n) \omega_0 $ for integer $m \neq n$, the energy conservation law implies $m$ atoms must transition from the excited to the ground state to emit $n$ disentangled photons.
-These cooperative emissions, mediated by photons in the cavity modes which maintain their quantum coherence with the emitters, precipitate a snowballing cascade event where the emerging non-classical correlations between the atoms increase the emission rate, and the accelerating emissions close the loop by making correlations build up faster.
+Here, however, we analyze a dramatically different case, when the cavity modes are detuned far away from the atomic resonance.
+Emission into such modes requires a nonlinear cooperative transition involving several atoms toggling their states in a correlated fashion.
+That is, for atoms with a resonant frequency $\omega_0$ and a photonic mode with frequency $\omega = (m/n) \omega_0 $ for integer $m \neq n$, $m$ atoms must transition from the excited to the ground state to emit $n$ disentangled photons.

-Describing these many-body dynamics in conjunction with arbitrarily large quantum states of light poses formidable theoretical challenges.
-The conventional approaches consist of either viewing the entire mode continuum through an effective perturbative description \cite{pizzi2023light, yi2025generation}, or constructing a non-perturbative description but constraining the entire spectrum to a few effective modes \cite{tziperman2023quantum}.
-These simplifications are insufficient when considering large arrays of strongly driven emitters, strongly coupled to photonic modes.
-Another layer of complexity is presented by the strong classical field creating the ultrafast currents.
-The commonly accepted descriptions of strongly-driven atoms and solids assume an interaction with the surrounding quantum vacuum in the Markov regime.
-Still, the Markov regime would Our approach, outlined in the Appendices, overcomes these challenges.
+Demonstrated in experiment to be a promising single-photon source~\cite{muller2015coherent}, emission into detuned photonic modes poses formidable theoretical challenges.
+The conventional approaches, which view the entire mode continuum through an effective perturbative description \cite{pizzi2023light, yi2025generation}, or use a non-perturbative description but constrain the entire spectrum to a few effective modes \cite{tziperman2023quantum}, are insufficient when considering large arrays of strongly driven emitters strongly coupled to photonic modes.
+Here, one faces the challenges of (i) describing strongly correlated many-body dynamics of quantum emitters developing through the coupling to a common light mode~\cite{muller2025genuine}, (ii) accounting for possible symmetry breaking by strong quantum fluctuations in emitters~\cite{stitely2023quantum}, all in conjunction with (iii) arbitrarily large quantum states of light generated via nonlinear optical response to a strong external driving field.
+The broad emission spectra and the large numbers of the emitted photons typically force one to use a Markov-regime description of the emitters' interaction with the quantum vacuum.
+The Markov regime would rule out any emitter-mode entanglement, and by extension generation of nontrivial states of light.
+Our approach (see Supplementary information for details) overcomes these challenges.